deathrashed/spotify-resolver/README.md

 spotify-album-picker.py Metallica Master
 ```

-#### Beautiful UI with Gum 🎨
+#### Beautiful UI with Gum

-For a visually stunning experience, use the Gum-powered versions:
+For a visually enhanced experience, use the Gum-powered versions:

 ```bash
 # Beautiful album search with interactive UI